Saturate/NSC/README.md

 5. Type `gulp build` this will make a `dist` folder containing all the static files.

 If you are developing you can type `gulp serve` this will start a local preview server with auto reload making it easy to develop now features.

+## Problems with git
+Some firewalls might not like Git, type the following command in your Git Shell to fix this.
+`git config --global url."https://".insteadOf git://`